Corgidev42/Corgidev42/README.md

 ---

-👾 *"Keep hacking, keep learning, and never stop exploring!"* 👾
+👾 *“The best way to predict the future is to code it.”* 👾